Melissa Conrad Stöppler, MD

 Medical treatment of endometriosis

 Nonsteroidal anti-inflammatory drugs or NSAIDs (such as ibuprofen or naproxen sodium) are commonly prescribed to help relieve pelvic pain and menstrual cramping.
 These pain-relieving medications have no effect on the endometrial implants.
 However, they do decrease prostaglandin production, and prostaglandins are well-known to have a role in production of pain sensation.
 Because the diagnosis of endometriosis is only definite after a woman undergoes surgery, there will of course be many women who are suspected of having endometriosis based on the nature of their pelvic pain symptoms.
-In such a situation, NSAIDs are commonly used, such as naproxen or ibuprofen, are commonly used.
+In such a situation, NSAIDs such as ibuprofen or naproxen, are commonly used.
 If they work to control pain, no other procedures or medical treatments are needed.
 If they do not relieve the pain, additional evaluation and treatment generally occur.

 Since endometriosis occurs during the reproductive years, many of the available medical treatments for endometriosis rely on interruption of the normal cyclical hormone production by the ovaries.
 These medications include GnRH analogs, oral contraceptive pills, and progestins.